Info-443-Spring-2023/project-1-scast26/README.md

     )
 }
 ```
-In terms of refactoring the code by adding comments, the purpose of this was to provide more context for what the function of these js files are in the entirety of the React App.
+In terms of refactoring the code by adding comments, the purpose of this was to provide more context for what the functions of these js files are in the entirety of the React App.
 The BathroomList.js and StructureSearch.js files have scopes that only pertain to specific elements of the HTML page.
-Adding comments that define what variables are used for can be helpful when modifying the code in the future.
+Adding comments that define what variables are used can be helpful when modifying the code in the future.